anon-blue/anon.blue/README.txt

-efffswsdfsdfwe built this city, we built this city on rock and roll take it the to the lmit dont let your dreams be dreams man get up off of that ass and wgo fo r a run or some shit idk man do it to it lifes a garden dig it life is full of i ce cream sundae blooesut together we can trty to fill it... endlessly.    it's a lost battle. worth it or not ?
+efffswsdfsdfwe built this city, we built this city on rock and roll take it the to the lmit dont let your dreams be dreams man get up off of that ass and wgo fo r a run or some shit idk man do it to it lifes a garden dig it life is full of i ce cream sundae blooesrr together we can trty to fill it... endlessly.    it's a lost battle. worth it or not ?
                            why ntot eat a fuk
        lol this shit cra y bruhwow cant even back swhattt So what is foing on ih